Kurt-Hetrick/CMG_PIPELINE_UPDATE_ANALYSIS/README.md

 2. BY CAPTURE PRODUCT

 During the course of the 6+ Year study, the capture product has changed.
-GVCF files are only generated for the SUPER BAIT file for the capture performed per individual (not both, not for all reads).
+~~GVCF files are only generated for the SUPER BAIT file for the capture performed per individual (not both, not for all reads).~~

+* **this is no longer feasible**

-* reasoning is that reads that are way off what is a possible capture would be enriched for false positives and can negatively impact vqsr for sites that are actually part of another capture (or create false positives).
+* ~~reasoning is that reads that are way off what is a possible capture would be enriched for false positives and can negatively impact vqsr for sites that are actually part of another capture (or create false positives).~~

 * candidate/putative variants

+	**There are 215 unique variant records**
+		**181 SNPS**
+		**34 INDELS**

-	* in both targets+75bp pads.
+	* only in superbait file for product.
+		* CLINICAL EXOME CAPTURES ALL OF THEM
+		* AGILENT VERSION 4 CAPTURES 212 OF THEM (MISSES 3 SNPS)

 	* only in target+75bp pad
+		* CLINICAL EXOME MISSES ONE SNP
+		* AGILENT VERSION 5 CAPTURES HAS NO DIFFERENCE WITH THE SUPER BAIT BED FILE (MISSES 3 SNPS)

-	* only in superbait file for product.
+	* only in target NO PADDING
+		* CLINICAL EXOME MISSES 15 SNPS
+		* AGILENT VERSION 4 CAPTURES MISSES 5 SNPS (2 MORE THAN WHAT'S MISSED IN THE BAIT SUPER BED FILE)

 **Sample count is 2536 (entire call set includes hapmap controls with technical duplicates)**

 * _Agilent_ClinicalExome_S06588914=1,075_
 * _Agilent_51Mb_v4_S03723314=1,461_

 3. UPDATED COUNT OF CANDIDATE VARIANT CHROMOSOME COUNT.

 * what is the count based off of phenodb versus what is the count the joint called vcf.

+4. GROSS METRICS

+* cohort ti/tv
+* bait counts
+* snp counts
+* indel counts
+* mixed counts

-4. Things that I've done in the past that I probably will not prioritize.
+5. Things that I've done in the past that I probably will not prioritize.

 * technical duplicate reproducibility
 * mendelian inheritance